patrick-guy-rodies/waypoint-AKS/README.md

 If Waypoint cannot find the app's configuration file when you run waypoint init, Waypoint will create a starter waypoint.hcl file that you can customize for your application.

-The remainder of this walkthrough uses the example NodeJS application to show how to initialize an app and then build, deploy, and release it with Waypoint.

-In the actual repository, we have setup a Hugo project.
+The remainder of this walkthrough uses the example of a setup from a Hugo project.
 Please check Reference at the start of this README

 ``` bash